Configuring maxBounds and minZoom in Leaflet via Python

 Raw Jinja2 / FastAPI Templates

-When generating maps without a Python wrapper, inject constraints directly into the L.map() constructor:
+When generating HTML without a Python wrapper, write the constraint options directly into the L.map() constructor in your template:

 const map = L.map('map', {